What are Overwatch 2 ranks? SR, tiers, & rewards explained

 - How to gain SR and rank up in Overwatch-2

 The ranking system in Overwatch 2 is almost similar to that of the original shooter.
-Since the game is in its initial stages, you may find it to be intimidating at first.
-However, it gets simpler over time as you get to understand the basics and how it works after some games.
+You may find it to be intimidating at first if you’re new, but it’s quite straightforward after some games.

 As we mentioned, SR stands for “Skill Rating” and every single player gets one after they complete their Placement Matches.
 In both Role and Open Queues, you’ll get a different SR for each role – DPS, Support, and Tank.